 Note: If you want us to help you with your applications, interviews and/or standardized tests, book a .
 If you are a university, business, or student organization representative and want to partner with us, visit our .

 Listen to the blog!

-The TMDSAS personal characteristics essay is a required component of the TMDSAS application.
+Now that you know which schools require the submission of the personal characteristics essay, let’s discuss how you can make this .
 In 2500 characters or less, including spaces, students must respond to the following prompt: